 Atlantic salmon

-Read highlights from October 2022 news stories and opinion pieces related to the environment, including Maine’s air, land, water, and wildlife, in this News & Noteworthy from the Natural Resources Council of Maine.
-October 27, 2022 We are going to kick off this week’s News & Noteworthy with a news story about one of our Read More
+Read highlights from December 2022 news stories and opinion pieces related to Maine’s air, land, water, and wildlife, in this News & Noteworthy from the Natural Resources Council of Maine.
+December 2022 Rulemaking for Maine’s first-in-the-nation Extended Producer Responsibility (EPR) for Packaging law began this month.
+Read about the first meeting, and hear from NRCM Read More

 The Path to Restoring Maine’s Kennebec River